 TSTC has designated the following courses to satisfy requirements college readiness standards.
 Students who transfer from regionally accredited institutions of higher education with grades of C or higher in these courses (or equivalents) are determined to be "college ready."
 Students must submit official transcripts indicating successful completion of the course(s).

 WRITING

-ENGL 1301, 1302 Composition ENGL 1207, 2308 Creative Writing ENGL 2311, 2314, 2315 Technical & Business Writing WRIT 0200 Writing Skills II (or equivalent capstone developmental writing course)
+ENGL 1301, 1302 Composition ENGL 1207, 2308 Creative Writing ENGL 2311, 2314, 2315 Technical & Business Writing

 READING